MaximeLagrange/MuographBeta/README.md

 As a disclaimer, this library is more of an aggregate of muon tomography algorithms used throughtout PhD research rather than a polished product for the general public.
 As such, this repo targets mostly muon tomography reaserchers and enthousiasts.

-Users can find ready to use scattering density algorihms as well as smaples of simulated data.
+Users can find ready to use scattering density algorihms as well as samples of simulated data.

 While curently being at a preliminary stage, this library is designed to be extended by users, whom are invited to implement their favorite reconstruction, material inference or image processing algorithms.